La guia de Cabo de Psaltis

 ASI ASADA on the Transpeninsular Highway Click here for Webpage

-sort of place.
-It was also recommended by local
+of place.
+It was also recommended by local friends

-friends and we found it to be well populated by
+and we found it to be well populated by gringos.

-gringos.
 After our lunch, we could see why.
-It
+It is very

-is very informal, to say the least and the
+informal, to say the least and the prices are

-prices are amazing.
-Three of us went and ordered
+amazing.
+Three of us went and ordered a fish wrap,

-a fish wrap, a shrimp quesadilla and octopus
+a shrimp quesadilla and octopus tacos plus we

-sauteed vegetables.
-I must say that the latter
+vegetables.
+I must say that the latter was the

-was the prize winner for me, but all of the
+prize winner for me, but all of the plates were

 LAS TRES ISLAS on Revolucion de 1910 Street Click here for Trip Advisor